scottsappen/confluent_tableflow_S3_storage_and_AWSGlue/README.md

   </tr>
 </table>

 Finally, I went back to the Tableflow navigation at the cluster level and clicked on Start on my new integration and it worked.
+Just click resume/start.
+Now that your AWS glue policy and role have been updated, this should work.

 <table>
   <tr>